 Our client was arrested by police after a sniffer dog detected the scent of a prohibited drug in the air, near our client.
 Upon searching him, police located a quantity of cocaine in a small resealable bag which had a gross weight of just over 1 gram, slightly above the small quantity according to the Drug Misuse and Trafficking Act schedule.
-He was charged with drug possession pursuant to section 10 Drug Misuse and Trafficking Act and suffered the indignity and embarrassment of arrest.
+He was charged with drug possession pursuant to section 10 Drug Misuse and Trafficking Act 1985 (NSW) and suffered the indignity and embarrassment of arrest.

 Preparation for guilty plea